Hyperparameter Optimization in Machine Learning: Why not Tackling the Search Manually?

 In the next chapters we will introduce the main algorithms for HPO.
-But in this section we take a few sentences to state the obvious.
-Searching for the best hyperparameters by hand can be alluring: getting started requires no new frameworks or assumptions, and one may be under the impression that the search could proceed organically, driven by hunches.
+One might question the need for sophisticated algorithms instead of just performing manual search.
+Indeed, searching for the best hyperparameters by hand can be alluring: getting started requires no new frameworks or assumptions, and one may be under the impression that the search could proceed organically, driven by hunches.

-Yet manual search can quickly become exhausting.
+Yet, manual search can quickly become exhausting.
 Experienced practitioners may intuitively narrow the search, but novices face a dizzying array of choices.
 While flexible, tweaking hyperparameters without a systematic approach risks getting lost in an endless maze of configurations.
 Furthermore, with each trial, insights and analysis of results can guide exploration.
 While potentially beneficial to speed up the process, this risks overfitting by inadvertently exploiting patterns in the validation data.
-Manual search also suffers from poor reproducibility, as it is hard to track the steps an user followed to reach some final configuration.
+Even for experts, it may be difficult to make valid assumptions about the behavior of a learning algorithm, and it is not always obvious how to carry over expertize from one application domain to another (or from a class of models to another).
+Finally, manual search also suffers from poor reproducibility, as it is hard to track the steps a user followed to reach some final configuration.